Hkarimi561/reactLearning/README.md

 ## What should we do in this session
-Building Single page applications (SPAs)aha
+Building Single page applications (SPAs)

+# What React can do
+React can control part of ui or all of ui